PolyMathOrg/DataFrame/README.md

 ### Creating a DataFrame
 There are four ways of creating a data frame:
-1. Creating an empty DataFrame, then filling it with data
+1. Creating an empty data frame, then filling it with data
-2. Creating a DataFrame from an array of rows
+2. Creating a data frame from an array of rows
-3. Creating a DataFrame from an array of columns
+3. Creating a data frame from an array of columns
 4. Reading data from a file

 #### Creating an empty DataFrame